Advising Clients about Facebook and Twitter

 For all you estimated tax filers, here’s a friendly reminder that your next payment (using Form 1040-ES) is due this next Wednesday, September 15th.

 NOTE: Estimated taxes are generally paid by self-employed persons, although others are potentially required to file.
 According to the IRS website instructions: “Estimated tax is the method used to pay tax on income that is not subject to withholding.
 This includes income from self-employment, interest, dividends, alimony, rent, gains from the sale of assets, prizes and awards.
-You also may have to pay estimated tax if the amount of income tax being withheld from your salary, pension, or other income is not enough.”
+You also may have to pay estimated tax if the amount of income tax being withheld from your salary, pension, or other income is not enough.”… Read the rest

 Interesting Medical Malpractice Series from Local Doctor